callstackincubator/rock/packages/provider-s3/README.md

 ## Documentation

-For detailed documentation about RNEF and its tools, visit [RNEF Documentation](https://rnef.dev)
+For detailed documentation about Rock and its tools, visit [Rock Documentation](https://rockjs.dev)